ConvergePanelRESEARCH • VERIFY • GOVERN

 What does a consensus score of 85 mean?

 The model panel substantially agreed in their assessment.
 It doesn't guarantee correctness, but it means the answer isn't idiosyncratic to one model's training data — multiple independent systems reached the same conclusion.
+Higher consensus means stronger grounds for acting on the output.

 How are evidence quality ratings calculated?